Yazawazi/Neru/README.md

 > Now sleeping...

-**WIP**: This project is under inactive development, you can take a part in contributing by.
+**WIP**: This project is under inactive development, you can take a part in contributing.

 ## Important